ml-and-ds-papers-on-the-go/andre-ye.github.io/english/cheat_sheet.md

 | Top | Situation, Issues, Thesis, Audience |
 | Middle | Organization, use of sources to support thesis |
 | Bottom | Style and grammar |

 ### Steps to Identifying Sources
 1. Consult experts who can guide your research.
-2. Develop a working knowledge of standard sources.
-3. Distinguish between primary and secondary sources.
-4. Distinguish between popular and scholarly sources.

-### Steps to Identifying Sources
-1. Consult experts who can guide your research.